 J&K situation being demonised by outside media: Governor

-Jammu and Kashmir Governor Satya Pal Malik on Wednesday said that the media outside the state was demonising the situation in Kashmir, causing a lot of hardship to the local people.
+Jammu and Kashmir Governor Satya Pal Malik on Wednesday said blamed the media outside the state for demonising the situation in Kashmir causing a lot of hardships to the local people.

-Addressing the media here, Malik said: "In my state (Uttar Pradesh), every day people are killed.
-Tourists are looted on the Meerut highway daily.
+Addressing a press conference here, Malik said: "In my state (Uttar Pradesh), people are killed everyday.
+Tourists are daily looted on the Meerut highway.
 There is no news about these incidents.
-But even if a hat falls here, the Kashmiris are demonised."
+But Kashmiris are demonised even if a hat falls here."

-The Governor expressed satisfaction at the peaceful conclusion of the Lok Sabha elections in the state and said he was proud of the people for that.
+The Governor expressed satisfaction at people conclusion of the Lok Sabha elections in the state and said he was proud of the people for that.

-About the Panchayat elections in the state, Malik said: "I tried my best to persuade local parties to participate in Panchayat elections, but they did not agree.
-We conducted those elections to empower the people at the grassroots."
+He said he tried his best to persuade the local parties to participate in the panchayat polls too, but they did not agree.
+"Yet we conducted the elections to empower the people at the grassroots," he added.

-Speaking about militancy, the Governor -- who heads the anti-militancy grid called the Unified Headquarters in the state -- said: "Pakistan is in trouble.
+The Governor -- who heads the anti-militancy grid called the Unified Headquarters in the state -- also spoke about militancy in Kashmir.
+"Pakistan is in trouble.
 It is fatigued, it has started realising that it cannot break India, and yet it will keep doing certain things.

-"Militant training camps are still active there, but we are neutralising militants and new recruitments are also down."
+"Militant training camps are still active there, but we are neutralising the militants and new recruitments are also down," he said.
 IANS